SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     mount: bad usage
     Try 'mount --help' for more information.

-What's the matter: I do not know!
+What's the matter: not add the reading power `-o` to the command.

+Notice: the below code are deffer!

+sudo mount -t cifs username=sharewithdebian //192.168.1.2/sharewithdebian /media/share_from_macos

+sudo mount -t cifs -o username=sharewithdebian //192.168.1.2/sharewithdebian /media/share_from_macos

+Fixed.

 ###### 7.Case00070X6